nmbooker/python-funbox/README.md

 most notably 'once' which caches an expensively-calculated value the first time it is called for future invocations.

+# Reason I Built This

+Because I don't want to keep writing out the same old looping and branching constructs over again, and having to test them each and every time.

+Instead, I encapsulate my problem-specific logic in a function, and then let a set of well-tested algorithms loose on them.
+If that algorithm is there in the standard library or a third-party library, I use that.
+Otherwise I add the algorithm to this.

+# Overview of Modules

+## funbox.flogic

+`flogic` is a module of functions for composing functions that return boolean with boolean operations.
+Currently only fnot() is implemented, but `f_and` and `f_or` are fair game for inclusion should I need them.

+## funbox.once

+Make a function call once if necessary, and reuse its result many times.

+## funbox.passthrough

+Pass through values unchanged under some conditions, but call a function on them otherwise.

+# Contributions

+I welcome patches to add new functions, or to fix bugs or improve performance in existing ones.

+If you want to enhance the interface of an existing function, please contribute yours under a different name.
+For example you might want to curry a function that I've left as flat, call it `funcname_curried`.
+In other words, I've got code using this library, and I don't want it to break.

+Although the functions in here are ripe for using in a functional programming style, it doesn't mean you have to implement them functionally.
+I do, however, ask that you provide a rigorous doctest or, if it's more complex, a unittest, to check it works as expected, however you implement it.

 # Copyright and License